92nd INFANTRY (BUFFALO) DIVISION ACTIVATED

 blahBuffalo soldiers pound German enemy positions north of Lucca, Italy, September 7, 1944

 Left: Fighting men of the 92nd Infantry Division, the famed Buffalo Soldiers, march past the wreckage of a knocked-out PzKpfw VI Tiger tank in the vicinity of Ponsacco, Italy.
-Ponsacco is a municipality in the Province of Pisa in the Italian region Tuscany and is located about 30 miles southwest of Florence.
+Ponsacco is a municipality in the Province of Pisa in the Italian region of Tuscany and is located about 30 miles/48 km southwest of Florence.

-Right: Soldiers of the 92nd Infantry Division engage the German enemy on September 7, 1944, 3 miles north of the town of Lucca, Italy.
-Famous for its fantastic medieval city walls that pedestrians and bicyclists can navigate, Lucca is 23 miles north of Ponsacco.
-A soldier rises up to fire a bazooka at a German machine-gun nest just 30 yards from the American position, while at left an Italian partisan, one foot on the dirt path, the over on grass, covers his ears.
+Right: Soldiers of the 92nd Infantry Division engage the German enemy on September 7, 1944, 3 miles/4.8 km north of the town of Lucca, Italy.
+Famous for its fantastic medieval city walls that pedestrians and bicyclists can navigate, Lucca is 23 miles/37 km north of Ponsacco.
+A soldier rises up to fire a bazooka at a German machine-gun nest just 30 yards/21 m from the American position, while at left an Italian partisan, one foot on the dirt path, the other on grass, covers his ears.

 A 92nd Infantry Division mortar company near Massa, Italy, November 194492nd Infantry Division decoration ceremony, Italy, March 1945